 - I assign a project where the students make a "How to Survive Guide."
 They may choose a serious topic (a natural disaster, changing schools, etc.) or a fictional and/or humorous topic (a zombie apocalypse, a teacher's class, etc.). -Boyd U.

 - Have your students create an educational video.
-You can even have the class vote on awards for the videos. -Linda K. (For all the details about this project, check out End Your Year with this Engaging (Yet Simple) Distance-Learning Project)
+You can even have the class vote on awards for the videos. -Linda K. (For all the details about this project, check out End Your Year with this Engaging (Yet Simple) Video Project)

 spread the word!